open2b/scriggo-site/site/templates/using.md

 The body is evaluated and the result is passed to the `Header` macro.
 If `Header` doesn't use its argument, Scriggo still executes the body and calls the `socials` function.

-To avoid this, you can change `Header` by passing them a macro instead of a string. `Header` will only call the macro if it wants to render it.
+To avoid this, you can change `Header` by passing it a macro instead of a string. `Header` will only call the macro if it wants to render it.
 Now you can write `using macro` instead of `using` only:

 ```scriggo
 {% show Header(itea); using macro %}